thomaslantern/nes-hello-world/README.md

 https://www.nesdev.org/wiki/The_frame_and_NMIs and
 https://www.nesdev.org/wiki/NMI_thread ).

-You can find some interesting discussions on NESDev forums about whether to include any other code in this part of your program, and what kind of code.
-(LINK SOON, and more info soon!)

 <h1>License</h1>
 Feel free to copy this code, modify it, and use it for either personal or commercial purposes.
 If you manage to sell a cartridge copy of "Hello, World!", let me know!
 I'd love to see it ;)